 The Supplemental Nutrition Assistance Program (SNAP) is one of several food assistance benefits that help low-income individuals and families buy the food they need for good health.

-Learn key statistics about senior food insecurity and SNAP enrollment in this downloadable fact sheet about senior hunger.
+- Get the facts about SNAP and senior hunger: Learn key statistics about senior food insecurity and SNAP enrollment in this downloadable fact sheet.

 NCOA’s Senior SNAP Enrollment Initiative

 NCOA’s Senior SNAP Enrollment Initiative is a national program that fights senior hunger by supporting efforts by community-based organizations and agencies to assist older adults (i.e., age 60 and over) in applying for and enrolling in the Supplemental Nutrition Assistance Program (SNAP).

 With generous support from the Walmart Foundation, we have awarded $1,150,000 in grant funding to over 30 community-based organizations across America for SNAP outreach and application assistance efforts.
 NCOA provides strategic leadership, technical assistance, and training to help our broad network of partners use proven strategies to enroll older adults in SNAP.

 NCOA also offers a free online service called BenefitsCheckUp®, which screens seniors with limited income for SNAP and other benefits.
 Since 2009, the tool has already helped more than 1 million people find over $1.1 billion in SNAP benefits.

 SNAP initiative partners

 - Agency on Aging of South Central CT – New Haven, CT

 - Area Agency on Aging of Northwest Arkansas – Harrison, AR

 - Bay Area Food Bank – Gulfport, MS